ATran11/kagedeck/README.md

 # kagedeck

-Kage Deck is a Naruto CCG pack opening simulator where you can collect cards, build decks, and compete on the leaderboard.
+Kage Deck is a Naruto collectible card game pack opening simulator where you can collect cards, build decks, and compete on the leaderboard.
 Help us improve by reporting bugs or suggesting features!

 ## Site Sections